OrkaJS

 // With context inspection (for debugging)

-const { answer, context } = await orka.ask('How do I reset my password?', {
+const { answer, context } = await orka.ask({

 includeContext: true, // Returns the chunks used